Daniellappv/pm-leaders-program/Show up prepared and set the stage.md

 **Prepared**:
 Before the meeting, the PM reviews project milestones, compiles updates, and anticipates client concerns.
 They prepare a simple slide deck summarizing progress, risks, and mitigation plans.
 During the meeting, the PM confidently presents the updates and proposes next steps.
 The client feels reassured, appreciates the transparency, and trusts the PM’s ability to manage the project effectively.

-**Be Ready to Cancel if Needed**:
-   - **Cancel Without a Clear ‘WHY’**: If, after planning, you realize there isn’t a strong purpose or the meeting won’t contribute meaningfully to project progress, cancel it.
-This saves time and shows respect for everyone’s schedule.